thoughtworks/build-your-own-radar/README.md

 | Apache Kylin  | core       | platforms              | average  | Apache Kylin is an open source analytics solution ...   |
 | JSF           | evaluate   | languages & frameworks | poor     | We continue to see teams run into trouble using JSF ... |

+Note: the quadrants of the radar, and the order of the rings inside the radar will be drawn in the order they appear in your Google Sheet.

 ### Sharing the sheet

 * In Google sheets, go to 'File', choose 'Publish to the web...' and then click 'Publish'.
 * Close the 'Publish to the web' dialog.
 * Copy the URL of your editable sheet from the browser (Don't worry, this does not share the editable version).

-The URL will be similar to [https://docs.google.com/spreadsheets/d/1waDG0_W3-yNiAaUfxcZhTKvl7AUCgXwQw8mdPjCz86U/edit](https://docs.google.com/spreadsheets/d/1waDG0_W3-yNiAaUfxcZhTKvl7AUCgXwQw8mdPjCz86U/edit).
-In theory we are only interested in the part between '/d/' and '/edit' but you can use the whole URL if you want.
+The URL will be similar to [https://docs.google.com/spreadsheets/d/1_RAVpdvXinxgqxC_vwY4JtHC2NSiXuP38u-33Hffukw/edit](https://docs.google.com/spreadsheets/d/1_RAVpdvXinxgqxC_vwY4JtHC2NSiXuP38u-33Hffukw/edit).

-### Building the radar
+### Configuring the radar to use your sheet

-Paste the URL in the input field on the select page.

-That's it!

-Note: the quadrants of the radar, and the order of the rings inside the radar will be drawn in the order they appear in your Google Sheet.
+The easiest way to use the radar is to hard code the Google Sheet link in /src/util/factory.js

+Then when you run the radar and access it at e.g. http://techradar.capgemini-psdu.com the application will use that default.

+Alternatively there is a 'select page' that allows you to specify an alternative sheet by entering the link via the radar's UI.
+That page is accessed at e.g. http://techradar.capgemini-psdu.com?select=true

-### More complex usage
+### More complex sheet interaction

 The app uses [Tabletop.js](https://github.com/jsoma/tabletop) to fetch the data from a Google Sheet, so refer to their documentation for more advanced interaction.
 The input from the Google Sheet is sanitized by whitelisting HTML tags with [sanitize-html](https://github.com/punkave/sanitize-html).